 The module does not have an internal voltage regulator; therefore it requires a clean, well-regulated power source.
-While it is preferable to power the unit from a battery, it can also be operated from a power supply as long as noise is less than 20mV.
-Power supply noise can affect the transmitter modulation; therefore, providing a clean power supply for the module should be a high priority during design.
+While it is preferable to power the unit from a battery, the unit can also be operated from a power supply as long as noise is less than 20mV.
+Power supply noise can significantly affect the transmitter modulation; therefore, providing a clean power supply for the module should be a high design priority.